Roy Want

-Roy Want is a computer scientist born in London, United Kingdom in 1961.
-He received his PhD from Cambridge University (UK) in 1988 for his work on multimedia Distributed Systems; and is known for his work on indoor positioning, mobile and ubiquitous computing, automatic identification (e.g. RFID and wireless beacons) and the Internet of Things (IoT).
-He lives in Silicon Valley, California, and has authored or co-authored over 150 papers and articles on mobile systems, and holds 100+ patents.
-In 2011 he joined Google and is currently a principal scientist in the Android group.
-Previous roles include senior principal engineer at Intel, and principal scientist at Xerox PARC...
+Roy Want (born 1961) is a British-American computer scientist whose research has focused on indoor positioning, mobile computing, ubiquitous computing, automatic identification, including RFID and wireless beacons, and the Internet of Things.
+He received his PhD from Cambridge University in 1988 for work on multimedia distributed systems.
+He has authored or co-authored more than 150 papers and articles on mobile systems and holds more than 100 patents.
+Want joined Google in 2011, following earlier roles as senior principal engineer at Intel and principal scientist at Xerox PARC.